JohnRising/stackup/apps/docs/docs/packages/bundler/configure.md

 # Defaults to 0x1b98F08dB8F12392EAE339674e568fe29929bC47
 ERC4337_BUNDLER_SUPPORTED_ENTRY_POINTS

 # Address to send gas refunds for relaying bundlers.
 # Defaults to the public address of the private key.
 ERC4337_BUNDLER_BENEFICIARY

+# The maximum verificationGasLimit on a received UserOperation.
+# Defaults to 100000
+ERC4337_BUNDLER_MAX_VERIFICATION_GAS
 ```